Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Addition with an -diagonal operator

 The Brown measure of an $R$-diagonal operator is the limit of the ESD of certain non-normal random matrix model called single ring theorem named after Feinberg and Zee (see \cite{GuionnetKZ-single-ring2011} and the earlier physics paper \cite{FeinbergZee1997-single-ring, FeinbergSZ2001-single-ring-2}).

 In this section, we apply the results in Section \ref{section:Brown-free-additiveBM} and Section \ref{section:Brown-addition-elliptic} to study the Brown measures of $T+c_t$ and $T+g_{t,\gamma}$ where $T$ and $\{c_t, g_{t,\gamma}\}$ are $*$-free.
 It is well-known that the sum of two $R$-diagonal operator is again $R$-diagonal.
+The new observation from \cite{Zhong2021RdiagBrown} will be used in Section \ref{section:Phi-t-gamma-Rdiag} to describe the push-forward map.
 We show that the Brown measure of $T+g_{t,\gamma}$ is supported in a deformed ring where the inner boundary is a circle and the outer boundary is an ellipse.
-The pushforward map $\Phi_{t, \gamma}$ sends a family of circles to a family of ellipses.
+The push-forward map $\Phi_{t, \gamma}$ sends a family of circles to a family of ellipses.